-20. Select the alignment of the field from the Align drop-down list.
+20. Select the alignment of the field from the dropdown list Align.

 From Align select

 L if the field is left aligned.

 R if the field is right aligned.

 To insert rows, specify the number and position of the rows to be added in the Number of Rows and at Position fields respectively and click Add Row button.
 Maximum 99 rows can be added at a time.